Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 Time to build something fun, the Form Builder app!

-In this app, you’ll be taking a simple HTML form powered by React and allowing it to load in a range of form fields dynamically from a JSON file.
+In this app, you will take a simple HTML form powered by React and allow it to load in a range of form fields dynamically from a JSON file.

-It’s going to look like this when we’re done:
+It’s going to look like this when you’re done:

 ![](assets/form-builder-app%20(1).png)